14 October 2014

 The Juniper 340 tons, under the command of Captain Stevenson was bound from Oporto to Sydney with a full cargo of wines in casks and cases.

-She rounded Cape Pillar and from that time till the 1st September had very thick weather and variable winds.September 1st 10pm –
+August 27th – She rounded Cape Pillar and from that time till the 1st September had very thick weather and variable winds.September 1st 10pm – There was heavy squalls from the south east and east, and the ship labouring very much.

 10.15pm breakers were reported ahead, the ship was put about, but before she could gather away she struck heavily abaft.
 The helm was then put up and the ship ran ashore to save lives and property.